FloMau/gato-hep/README.md

 ### Toy example
 Idea: generate a toy NN output distribution for three background processes and a signal process.
 So far, it only generates the data and plots them.
-Optimisation of binning for signal sensitivity will be included soon
+Optimisation of binning for signal sensitivity will be included soon.

+Run it via: `python examples/toy_example/run_toy_example.py`

 ### Further examples
 To be included soon